 The PHA and the owner enter into a formal contractual relationship by executing the Housing Assistance Payment (HAP) Contract (Form HUD-52641).
 The HAP contract format is prescribed by HUD.
 See chapter 9 for a discussion of the HAP contract execution process.
-Specific HAP contract provisions and responsibilities are discussed later in this chapter 13.
+Specific HAP contract provisions and responsibilities are discussed in part II of Chapter 13.